New Sarony Photograph Identified

 Wilde’s poses in the two number 9s are so extremely similar that they could easily be mistaken for each other when not viewed together, but when juxtaposed there is one glaring difference: in one photograph Wilde is holding his book of Poems (1881) and in the other he is not (9A and 9B below).

 And any suspicion that one is a doctored version of the other can be dispelled by a close examination of minor details.

-At this vital point the score of twenty-seven photographs taken by Sarony in 1882 had risen to twenty-eight.
+So at this vital point in the game the score of twenty-seven photographs taken by Sarony in 1882 had risen to twenty-eight.

 Consequently the photograph will be known as 3A.